fluidattacks/makes/README.md

 Ensure that [Terraform][TERRAFORM] code is formatted according to [Terraform FMT][TERRAFORM_FMT].

-Attributes:
+Types:

+- formatTerraform:
     - enable (`boolean`): Optional.
       Defaults to false.
     - targets (`listOf str`): Optional.
       Files or directories (relative to the project) to format.
       Defaults to the entire project.

 Example `makes.nix`: